Anthony Gose: Cleveland Indians / Guardians

 On December 8, 2018, Gose signed a minor-league contract with the Cleveland Indians.
-Gose was invited to Spring Training for 2020.
-He became a free agent on November 2, 2020.
-Gose signed a minor league deal with the Indians on November 17, 2020; the deal included an invitation to the Indians' 2021 major league spring training camp.
-Gose was assigned to the Indians’ taxi squad to begin the 2021 season.
+He spent the 2019 season split between the Double-A Akron RubberDucks and High-A Lynchburg Hillcats, accumulating a combined 2.48 ERA with 35 strikeouts and 4 saves in 29 innings of work across 32 relief appearances.
+Gose was invited to spring training the following season.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Gose became a free agent on November 2, 2020.

-The Indians selected Gose's contract on September 20, 2021.
+Gose signed a minor league contract with the Indians on November 17, 2020; the deal included an invitation to the Indians' 2021 major league spring training camp.
+Gose was assigned to the Indians' taxi squad to begin the 2021 season.
+On September 21, 2021, the Indians selected Gose to the 40-man roster, and promoted him to the major leagues for the first time as a pitcher.
+He made 6 appearances in his inaugural Cleveland campaign, posting a 1.35 ERA with 9 strikeouts in 6 2/3 innings pitched.

-Gose was designated for assignment on November 15, 2022.
+In 2022, Gose made 22 appearances out of the Guardians' bullpen, registering a 3–0 record and 4.71 ERA with 28 strikeouts in 21 innings of work.
+On August 1, 2022, he was placed on the 60-day injured list with a strained left triceps.
+Gose underwent Tommy John surgery on September 14, ending his season and likely ending his 2023 season as well.
+Gose was designated for assignment by Cleveland on November 15.
 The Guardians declined to tender Gose a contract for the 2023 season by the non-tender deadline of November 18, 2022; Gose subsequently became a free agent.
-On December 1, 2022, the Guardians re-signed Gose to a two-year minor league contract while he recovers from Tommy John surgery on his left elbow; the deal includes an invitation to the Guardians' 2023 major league spring training camp.
+On December 1, the Guardians re-signed Gose to a two-year minor league contract while he recovers from surgery; the deal included an invitation to the Guardians' 2023 major league spring training camp.